-- Finding a nearby server for an object in a CDN uses centralized knowledge. - Consistent hashing can also be used in a distributed setting - P2P systems like BitTorrent, need a way of finding files. - Consistent Hashing to the rescue - Need a way to route in a decentralized way between nodes; but easy to come up with a distance metric!
+- Finding a nearby server for an object in a CDN uses centralized knowledge. - Consistent hashing can also be used in a distributed setting - P2P systems like BitTorrent, need a way of finding files. - More broadly: distributed hash tables (DHTs) for decentralized lookups - Consistent Hashing to the rescue - Need a way to route in a decentralized way between nodes; but easy to come up with a distance metric!